lavi06/django-profile-middleware/README.md

   )
 ```

-And that's it, profiling results will be printed on the console
+Profiling results will be printed on the console and will also be saved in a ```profiling_results.txt``` file**.
+** ** profiling_results.txt file will be created if not present but if it is there it will update any existing file with same name,
+   So make sure to copy the file somewhere else or rename it in case you want the results later.**

 ## Decorator